Skip to main content

 3. Approve and send

 Click Approve to mark the post as ready.
-If you have a scheduling provider connected, you can queue it for a specific time.
-Otherwise, click Send now.
+If you have a scheduling provider connected, the post is handed to the provider with a scheduled time -- you can close the desktop app after approving; the provider's server handles delivery at the right time.
+If no provider is connected, click Send now.

 4. Check Published